AdaCore/gnatstudio/docs/users_guide/extending.rst

   that may be present in keywords.
 You need not include letters, digits or underscores.

-* :file:`<Engine>`

-  Name of a dynamic library providing one or several of the functions lisyted below.

-  The name can be a full or short name.
-For example, in most Unix systems, if you specify the name :file:`custom`, GPS looks for :file:`libcustom.so` in the :file:`LD_LIBRARY_PATH` search path.
-You can also specify explicitly the full name, either absolute or relative.
-For example, :file:`libcustom.so` or :file:`/usr/lib/libcustom.so`.

-  For each of the following five items, GPS looks for the corresponding symbol in the file specified by :file:`<Engine>` and if found, calls this symbol when needed.
-Otherwise, it defaults to static behavior, as defined by the other items describing a language.

-  You can find the specification for C and Ada to implement the functions below in the directory :file:`<prefix>/share/examples/gps/language` of your GPS installation.  :file:`language_custom.ads` is the Ada spec file, :file:`language_custom.h` is the C spec file and :file:`gpr_custom.ad?` are example files showing a possible Ada implementation of the function :command:`Comment_Line` for the GPS project files (:file:`.gpr` files), or any other Ada-like language. :file:`gprcustom.c` is the C version of :file:`gpr_custom.adb`.

-  * :file:`<Comment_Line>`

-    Name of symbol in the shared library corresponding to a function that comments or uncomments a line (used to implement the :menuselection:`Edit --> Un/Comment Lines` menu).

-  * :file:`<Parse_Constructs>`

-    Name of symbol in the shared library corresponding to a function that parses the language constructs in a specified buffer.

-    GPS uses this procedure to implement several capabilities such as listing language constructs in the :guilabel:`Project` view, highlighting the current block of code, and going to the next or previous procedure.

-  * :file:`<Format_Buffer>`

-    Name of symbol in the shared library corresponding to a function that indents and formats a given specified.

-    GPS uses this procedure to implement auto indentation done when pressing the :kbd:`enter` key or using the format key on the current selection or line.

-  * :file:`<Parse_Entities>`

-    Name of symbol in the shared library corresponding to a function that parses entities (such as comments and keywords) of a specified buffer.
-    GPS uses this procedure to highlight the syntax of a file.
-It overrides the :file:`<Context>` tag described below.

 * :file:`<Context>`

   Information that GPS uses to determine the syntax of a file for